hijoput4/SharingWare/readme.md

 - Avoid uploading avatars if possible.

 - On Windows, it is a good practice to set your username to something completely generic like "PC", "USER", "Computer".
 While this may seem stupid and obsessive, it turns out that with the flourish of github and similar coding sites and FOSS, logs and questions are flying everywhere with usernames being ACTUAL REAL NAMES sometimes.
 Sometimes you need to share an error message that happens to have your user home folder in it for example "C:\Users\Rick_Patter\appdata\roaming\someapp\log.txt".
 You don't want to be Rick Patter, do you?.

+- If you think you are exposed or being targeted for surveillance, you should be using [TAILS](https://tails.net/) os.